HPCE/hpce-2014-cw2/readme.md

 quite happy to consider cohort-wide modifications, as long as no-one is disadvantaged.
-That said, I know people plan around the deadlines, so I don't want to mess things around too much, or just end up randomly prolonging things (that ended up happenind a bit last term).
+That said, I know people plan around the deadlines, so I don't want to mess things around too much, or just end up randomly prolonging things (that ended up happening a bit last term).

 Oh, and while I'm abusing github as a message-board: in case it's not obvious, I'm quite happy to answer questions about